 Some provincial governments maintain adoption registries.
 Check your individual province information in Adoption Records/By Province on this website.

 Many nonprofit groups provide registries as a volunteer service.
-Registering with as many registries as possible should be a priority for searchers.
+Registering with as many registries as possible on the internet should be a priority for searchers.
 It is very important to keep your information up to date on any registry you are using.
-These are the main registries:

 To determine whether an adoptee is entitled to “Registered Indian Status,” you must make an official enquiry to the Department of Indigenous and Northern Affairs.